Sottti/AndroidAppTemplate/README.md

 * **Multipane large-screen layouts:** Adaptive list-detail experiences that keep the item catalog and the selected detail visible side by side on tablets, foldables, and landscape desktops.
-* **Performance guardrails:** Baseline Profiles and Macrobenchmark coverage to lock in fast startup times and scroll performance as features scale.

 ## 🏛️ Architecture (MVVM + Clean)